 - And definitely practice your long exposure shots before you get to Iceland.
 There’s a lot of other elements to compete with here and sometimes you only have a few moments to get that perfect shot.

-The Lo-Down on Food and Drink
+Iceland Travel Tips: The Low-Down on Food and Drink

 You Can Drink The Tap Water (Even Though It (Sometimes) Smells Awful!)